CraigorTheMighty/RNG/README.md

 - ```RNG_ShrinkStack(rng_t *rng)```

 Attempts to reduce memory usage by shrinking the RNG stack.
+Returns zero on success, and non-zero on failure.
+In the case of failure, the RNG retains its original unmodified state.

 - ```RNG_SetID(rng_t *rng, void *data, uint32_t data_len)```
 - ```RNG_SetIDString(rng_t *rng, char *string)```